scot00671234/tradingjournal/replit.md

 **Tagline**: A beautiful, Notion-style trading journal with automatic trade sync and powerful insights.

-## Recent Changes (January 27, 2025)
+## Recent Changes (January 28, 2025)
+- ✓ Successfully completed migration from Replit Agent to Replit environment:
+  - Fixed critical database architecture - migrated from SQLite to PostgreSQL
+  - Created PostgreSQL database with proper environment variables
+  - Pushed database schema successfully using Drizzle Kit
+  - Verified full application functionality on port 5000
+  - Removed "Add Your First Trade" buttons from dashboard as requested
-- ✓ Successfully migrated from Replit Agent to Replit environment (completed migration checklist)
+- ✓ Previously migrated from Replit Agent to Replit environment (completed migration checklist)
 - ✓ Improved footer organization with balanced sections and relevant pages
 - ✓ Configured PostgreSQL database with proper environment variables
 - ✓ Resolved all dependency issues and server startup problems